AthX Logo← Back to Blog

 Related reading

-Bottom line
+• Bottom line

 AthX MLB season projections estimate full-season AthX fantasy points under AthX rules.
-They sit in the same broad tradition as modern baseball forecasting: recent performance, role and playing time, career phase, team context, and health, scored under AthX rules and refreshed on a batch cadence that is not the same thing as live price.
+They sit in the same broad tradition as modern baseball forecasting: recent performance, role and playing time, career phase, team context, and health, scored under AthX rules and refreshed on a schedule that is not the same thing as live price.

 Use projections to organize research, compare players inside AthX, and understand what the platform is trying to estimate.
 Do not use them alone to replace price, liquidity, eligibility, or your own risk judgment.
 When the blog and the app disagree on timing, trust the app for the number you trade against, and trust articles like this one for framework.